-Figure 161: HCTM - Command Dword 11
+Figure 307: HCTM - Command Dword 11

-Bit Description 31:16 Thermal Management Temperature 1 (TMT1): This field specifies the temperature, in degrees Kelvin, when the controller begins to transition to lower power active power states or performs vendor specific thermal management actions while minimizing the impact on performance (e.g., light throttling) in order to attempt to reduce the Composite Temperature.
-A value cleared to zero, specifies that this part of the feature shall be disabled.
-The range of values that are supported by the controller are indicated in the Minimum Thermal Management Temperature field and Maximum Thermal Management Temperature field in the Identify Controller data structure in Figure 112.
-If the host attempts to set this field to a value less than the value contained in the Minimum Thermal Management Temperature field or greater than the value contained in the Maximum Thermal Management Temperature field in the Identify Controller data structure in Figure 112, then the command shall fail with a status code of Invalid Field in Command.
-If the host attempts to set this field to a value greater than or equal to the value contained in the Thermal Management Temperature 2 field, if non-zero, then the command shall fail with a status code of Invalid Field in Command.
-Thermal Management Temperature 2 (TMT2): This field specifies the temperature, in degrees Kelvin, when the controller begins to transition to lower power active power states or perform vendor specific thermal management actions regardless of the impact on performance (e.g., heavy throttling) in order to attempt to reduce the Composite Temperature.
-A value cleared to zero, specifies that this part of the feature shall be disabled.
-15:00 The range of values that are supported by the controller are indicated in the Minimum Thermal Management Temperature field and Maximum Thermal Management Temperature field in the Identify Controller data structure in Figure 112.
-If the host attempts to set this field to a value less than the value contained in the Minimum Thermal Management Temperature field or greater than the value contained in the Maximum Thermal Management Temperature field in the Identify Controller data structure in Figure 112, then the command shall fail with a status code of Invalid Field in Command.
-If the host attempts to set this field to a non-zero value less than or equal to the value contained in the Thermal Management Temperature 1 field, then the command shall fail with a status code of Invalid Field in Command.
+Bits Description Thermal Management Temperature 1 (TMT1): This field specifies the temperature, in Kelvins, when the controller begins to transition to lower power active power states or performs vendor specific thermal management actions while minimizing the impact on performance (e.g., light throttling) in order to attempt to reduce the Composite Temperature.
+A value cleared to 0h, specifies that this part of the feature shall be disabled.
+31:16 The range of values that are supported by the controller are indicated in the Minimum Thermal Management Temperature field and Maximum Thermal Management Temperature field in the Identify Controller data structure in Figure 251.
+If the host attempts to set this field to a value less than the value contained in the Minimum Thermal Management Temperature field or greater than the value contained in the Maximum Thermal Management Temperature field in the Identify Controller data structure in Figure 251, then the command shall abort with a status code of Invalid Field in Command.
+If the host attempts to set this field to a value greater than or equal to the value contained in the Thermal Management Temperature 2 field, if non-zero, then the command shall abort with a status code of Invalid Field in Command.

+Bits Description 15:00 Thermal Management Temperature 2 (TMT2): This field specifies the temperature, in Kelvins, when the controller begins to transition to lower power active power states or perform vendor specific thermal management actions regardless of the impact on performance (e.g., heavy throttling) in order to attempt to reduce the Composite Temperature.
+A value cleared to 0h, specifies that this part of the feature shall be disabled.
+The range of values that are supported by the controller are indicated in the Minimum Thermal Management Temperature field and Maximum Thermal Management Temperature field in the Identify Controller data structure in Figure 251.
+If the host attempts to set this field to a value less than the value contained in the Minimum Thermal Management Temperature field or greater than the value contained in the Maximum Thermal Management Temperature field in the Identify Controller data structure in Figure 251, then the command shall abort with a status code of Invalid Field in Command.
+If the host attempts to set this field to a non-zero value less than or equal to the value contained in the Thermal Management Temperature 1 field, then the command shall abort with a status code of Invalid Field in Command.